Power Love & Miracles exists to help people notice where God is already at work—often quietly, patiently, and closer than we expect.

 Why This Space Exists

-Power Love & Miracles is not a platform built to persuade or perform.
+Power Love & Miracles is not built to persuade or perform.

 It exists to offer companionship through words—reflections meant to steady the heart, clarify perception, and encourage a faith that is resilient, grounded, and quietly hopeful.